Hahli144/push_swap/README.md

 ## 100 integers or less
 **1. Integers are divided into 5 groups by size.**
-  Group 1 containing the smallest integers and group 5 containing the largest integers.
+  &nbsp;&nbsp;&nbsp;&nbsp;Group 1 containing the smallest integers and group 5 containing the largest integers.
 **2. An integer from the first group is rotated to the top of stack A.**
-  The integer requiring the fewest moves to rotate to the top is chosen.
+  &nbsp;&nbsp;&nbsp;&nbsp;The integer requiring the fewest moves to rotate to the top is chosen.
 If stack B does not have it's largest number on top, it will be rotated simultaneously with stack A. This saves several moves throughout the sorting.
 **3. Stack B is rotated to push the largest integer to the top.**
 **4. The integer on top of stack A is pushed to stack B.**
 **5. Steps 2-4 are repeated until all numbers from the group are in stack B.**
 **6. The next group is chosen, and steps 2-5 are repeated until all groups are in stack B.**
-  Stack A will now be empty, stack B will contain all integers divided into groups.
+  &nbsp;&nbsp;&nbsp;&nbsp;Stack A will now be empty, stack B will contain all integers divided into groups.
 **7. All integers are pushed back to stack A from largest to smallest.**
-  Stack B will be rotated when needed to find the largest number.
+  &nbsp;&nbsp;&nbsp;&nbsp;Stack B will be rotated when needed to find the largest number.

 The stack is now sorted.